-I removed my shoes and held on to them, trying to save them from any further damage.
-Now running barefoot along the sidewalks, the thought of dog urine made me cringe, too late to worry now!
-We never expected to see a taxi let alone catch one, but luck was on our side.
-We crammed ourselves into the backseat of the taxi, completely soaked, even for a Vancouver girl, this was crazy rain!
+I removed my new shoes and held on to them, trying to save them from further damage.
+Now running barefoot along the sidewalks and streets, the thought of what I was running through made me cringe.
+Too late to worry now!
+We never expected to see a taxi, let alone catch one, but luck was on our side.
+We crammed ourselves into the backseat of the taxi, completely soaked.
+Even for a Vancouver girl, this was crazy rain!

 We arrived at our apartment building, racing up the stairs, wet and wanting to change into dry clothes.
 I fumbled around in my handbag for the keys…where are my keys?
-OMG! where are my keys?!!
-To be clear, this was my small, wallet size handbag, there wasn’t much digging around to do.
-I was beside myself, everyone had a turn looking into my handbag, the keys were definitely not there.
-Then I realized, they must have fallen out in the taxi on the way to dinner.
+OMG!
+Where are my keys?!!
+To be clear, this was my small, wallet-size handbag, and there wasn’t much digging around to do.
+I was beside myself, and each of us had a turn looking into my handbag.
+The keys were definitely not there.
+At that moment, it occurred to me they must have fallen out in the taxi on the way to dinner.

-The next morning, my landlady organized for her locksmith to come and unlock our door, there was a lot of drilling involved and “voila” we were in!
-What a relief, 294 euros total, which included a new lock.
-As luck would have it, my apartment insurance will be covering the locksmith costs but not the hotel (still negotiating).
-We were happy to finally be inside… in plain site were the extra set of apartment keys sitting on the table inside my son’s new attache case, why didn’t he bring them last night, ugh?!
+The next morning, my landlady organized her locksmith to come and unlock our door.
+There was a lot of drilling involved, and voila, we were in!
+What a relief; 294 euros later, which included a new lock and a way better price than the previous guy.
+My apartment insurance will be covering the locksmith costs but not the hotel (still negotiating).
+We were happy to be inside, the extra apartment keys still sitting on the kitchen table inside my son’s new attaché case.
+Why didn’t he bring it with him last night?
+Ugh?!

 We had all just finished our showers and were getting ready to set off when there was a knock at our door.
-It was the building caretaker, she was dangling a set of keys, “are these yours?”
-I just about died, yes, yes but where did you get them?
-Apparently, the taxi driver had just dropped them off, only two hours too late, “Oh mon Dieu!”
-I didn’t know the name of the taxi company and kept hoping, “maybe” the taxi driver would find them and return our keys.
-Lucky or not, our apartment address was on the set of keys, a little too late but it’s nice to know there are good people in the city of Paris.
+It was the building caretaker; she was dangling a set of keys, “are these yours?”
+I just about died, yes, yes, but where did you get them?
+Apparently, the taxi driver had just dropped them off, only two hours too late, “Oh, mon Dieu!”
+I didn’t know the name of the taxi company, but I kept hoping that, by some miracle, the taxi driver would find them and return our keys.
+Lucky or not, our apartment address was on the set of keys.
+A little too late, but it’s nice to know there are good people in Paris.